 - Little change was suggested in Tier 1 and Tier 3 priorities.

-- Many respondents suggested moving up implementation of Tier 2 strategies into the 2018 through 2020 time-frame.
+- Many respondents suggested moving up implementation of Tier 2 strategies into the 2018 through 2020 period.
 The following five strategies received 15 or more recommendations for being moved to Tier 1:

 - o STR Conversion to Long Term

-- Employer Assisted Housing
+- o Employer Assisted Housing

 - o Fast Track Process for Workforce Housing

-- Low Income Housing Tax Credit (LIHTC) Apartment Development
+- o Low Income Housing Tax Credit (LIHTC) Apartment Development

 - Accessory Dwelling Units

-- Very few respondents indicated that strategies should be delayed.
+- Very few respondents indicated strategies should be delayed.

-- Of the 38 strategies covered by the survey, the following strategies received one or two responses indicating they should be eliminated; responses suggesting elimination are shown in ().
+- At least 95% of the attendees responding were in favor of the 38 strategies covered by the survey.
+Only one or two responses suggested elimination of the following strategies; the number of responses suggesting elimination are shown in ().

-- Inclusionary Zoning (1)
+- o Inclusionary Zoning (1)

 - o Incentives -- downtown redevelopment projects (1)

 - Resort Tax -Increase/Reallocate (2)

 - Fast Track Process for Workforce Housing (2)

-- Open Space Reduction in PUDs (1)
+- o Open Space Reduction in PUDs (1)

 - o Residential Linkage (1)

-- Relocatable Housing (2)
+- o Relocatable Housing (2)

-For greater detail on individual strategies, please refer to the Tool Development Worksheets appended to this document.
+For greater detail on individual strategies, please refer to the Tool Development Worksheets at Whitefishhousing.com.